Tens Of Thousands March In Belarus Capital Despite Crackdown - UrduPoint

 The authorities have also shut off internet access repeatedly, making it harder for independent media to report from the scene.

-Tikhanovskaya, who has fled to Lithuania, on Saturday called it "another sign that this regime is morally bankrupt" and was resorting to "fear and intimidation."
-European leaders have urged Lukashenko to establish a dialogue with the opposition, while Tikhanovskaya's supporters have set up a Coordination Council to organise a peaceful transfer of power.
+Tikhanovskaya, who has fled to Lithuania, on Saturday called it "another sign that this regime is morally bankrupt" and was resorting to "fear and intimidation." - Putin promises support - European leaders have urged Lukashenko to establish a dialogue with the opposition, while Tikhanovskaya's supporters have set up a Coordination Council to organise a peaceful transfer of power.

 Belarusian authorities have detained several council members however, and hauled in others for questioning, including Nobel Literature prize laureate Svetlana Alexievich.